abtpst/Doc2Vec/README.md

 Again we build a Randomforest classifier with K-means clustering.
 This is exactly the same as what we did for Word2Vec but with our Doc2Vec model

+`randomForestDoc2Vec.py the python script that does all of that classifierFuncs.py is the helper script for clustering and other functions`

 **e.
 Evaluating the classifier**